 LYME SCI: The dangerous link between Lyme disease and teen suicide

-This week, September 10-16, is National Suicide Prevention Week in the United States.
+September is National Suicide Prevention Month.
 It comes not long after release of a new study demonstrating a link between Lyme disease and an increased risk for suicide.

 At a time when the suicide rate for teenagers is increasing, and the incidence of tick-borne diseases is also increasing, it’s important for parents of young people with Lyme disease to inform themselves on this difficult subject.

 During my years of working as a hospital physical therapist, I witnessed many patients who suffered such physical and emotional pain that they said death would be a welcome relief.
 I encountered this most often with traumatic injuries like spinal cord injuries and burn victims.